OneOneLiu/zotero-annotation-summary/README_en.md

 ### 4. Click to Jump to Zotero Item

-Click any annotation entry to open its corresponding item in Zotero at the exact highlighted location.
+Double click any annotation entry to open its corresponding item in Zotero at the exact highlighted location.

 <img src="./doc/images/hyperlink.gif" alt="hyperlink" width="800">

+> [!note]
+> This click-to-junp feature can jump to the annotation page with PDF items, but can only jump to the item when with epub items because epub does not have pages.
+Other items have not been tested.

 ### 5. Display Count & Statistics